+There were no significant changes made to the available investment alternatives during 2017.
 During 2016, the Columbia Acorn International Fund was replaced as an investment alternative with the Oppenheimer International Small-Mid Company Fund, and the T. Rowe Price Equity Income Fund was replaced as an investment alternative with the Vanguard US Value Fund.
-Additionally, a new fund called T. Rowe Price Retirement 2060 Fund was introduced as another investment strategy fund option.
+Additionally, the T. Rowe Price Retirement 2060 Fund was introduced as an investment strategy fund option.

 Forfeitures: Amounts forfeited from non-vested accounts, if any, are generally used to pay for Plan expenses or reduce future employer contributions.
-Forfeitures of \$4,437 were used to offset administrative expenses charged to the Plan in 2016.
-At December 31, 2016 and 2015, there were \$1,759 and \$463, respectively, of forfeiture funds available to be used in the future.
+Forfeitures of \$5,135 were used to offset administrative expenses charged to the Plan in 2017.
+At December 31, 2017 and 2016, there were \$631 and \$1,759, respectively, of forfeiture funds available to be used in the future.